 Cancer Diagnosis?
 Consider Getting an Arizona Medical Marijuana Card

 Whether you are considering medical marijuana for breast cancer, prostate cancer, or another type of cancer, you can rest assured that cannabis can benefit you.
 If you don’t have a medical card yet, learn more about the process and get started today.
-Once you become a MMJ patient, you can visit qualifying Arizona dispensaries, like our Scottsdale or Peoria location, to access to best medical marijuana products for your specific diagnosis.
+Once you become a MMJ patient, you can visit qualifying Arizona dispensaries, like our Scottsdale, Peoria, or Mesa location to access to best medical marijuana products for your specific diagnosis.